all-in-one-of/kb3d-for-houdini/README.md

 ## Overview

-KitBash3D for Houdini (KB3DfH) is a free and open-source tool bundle to import [KitBash3D](https://kitbash3d.com/ "KitBash3d") kits into [SideFX Houdini](https://www.sidefx.com/ "SideFX Houdini"), prep the geometry for Solaris and export as BGEO and [USD](https://graphics.pixar.com/usd/docs/index.html "Introduction to USD") to be rendered in Mantra or Karma.
+KitBash3D for Houdini (KB3DfH) is a free and open-source tool bundle to import [KitBash3D](https://kitbash3d.com/ "KitBash3d") kits into [SideFX Houdini](https://www.sidefx.com/ "SideFX Houdini"), prep the geometry for Solaris and export as BGEO and [USD](https://graphics.pixar.com/usd/docs/index.html "Introduction to USD") to be rendered in Mantra and Karma.

 ![Overview](static/screenshot-overview.png "Overview")